Zerthox/gw2-reffect/README.md

 # Reffect
-Reffect is a [Guild Wars 2](https://guildwars2.com) addon allowing customizable display of effects.
+Reffect is a [Guild Wars 2](https://guildwars2.com) addon allowing customizable display of effects and resources.

 This project is inspired by [WeakAuras](https://github.com/WeakAuras/WeakAuras2) from World of Warcraft and [GW2Clarity](https://github.com/Friendly0Fire/GW2Clarity).
 Requires the [Nexus](https://github.com/RaidcoreGG/Nexus) addon manager ([website](https://raidcore.gg/Nexus)).
 We have channels for discussion and sharing packs on the [Raidcore (Nexus) Discord](https://discord.gg/raidcore).